 What is the penalty if a licensed establishment does not post the warning sign?

-Failure to comply with the signage requirements is an offence under the Liquor Licence Act, with a maximum penalty of a $250,000 fine for a corporation, or a $100,000 fine and/or imprisonment for up to one year for an individual.
+Failure to comply with the signage requirements is an offence under the Liquor Licence Act.

 How do licensed establishments get the warning sign?